 Both God and Jesus knew what was going to happen, and yet they went forward anyway!
-This great sacrificial act proves without question the love of God and His son, Jesus Christ!
-God’s great, BIG love is described in Ephesians 3:17b:
+This great sacrificial act proves without question the big love of God and His son, Jesus Christ!

 The Good News, of course, came 3 days later when Jesus defeated Death and was Resurrected!

 6 “He is not here; he has risen!
 Remember how he told you, while he was still with you in Galilee: 7 ‘The Son of Man must be delivered over to the hands of sinners, be crucified and on the third day be raised again.’ ”

 His love is not dependent on our perfection or actions.
 He loves us regardless of our sins, no matter how terrible!
 However, it does require us to set aside our pride, confess the sin, and ask forgiveness.
 And 100% of the time, He will forgive us!
 As one of my favorite role models of all time, Corrie Ten Boom, would say, “God throws our sins into the deepest sea and puts out a ‘no fishing’ sign!”
 (Tramp for the Lord by Corrie Ten Boom, page 53).